calebstride/java-revision-and-analysis/README.md

+This repo contains several analysis and revision resources for different Java concepts.
+Most of these are referenced in my blog or just used to practice / learn about Java features I'm not that familiar with.

+The project uses Maven, so you should be able to run it in all Java IDEs.
+It contains multiple main classes to quickly run different scenarios.

+# Collections Method Analysis
-This repo contains a class for running timing and size comparisons for Collections.
+The com.calebstride.analysis.collection package contains resources for running timing and size comparisons for different Collections and their methods.
 Feel free to have a play around.

-The project uses Maven, so you should be able to run it in all Java IDEs.

-To run the scenarios the main method is located in the com.calebstride.analysis.Main class.
+To run the scenarios the main method is located in the com.calebstride.analysis.collection.Main class.

 This is overengineered for all that it does.
 I wrote this to try and make it as generic as possible for expansion.